-The Board is currently composed of four members of which the Board considers both Brian E. Bayley and Timothy Collins independent as such term is defined by NI 58-101.
-The Board considers that Ted J. Fostey, President and Chief Executive Officer, is not independent as he is an executive officer of the Corporation and Michael Thackray, former Chief Financial Officer, is not independent as he was an executive officer of the Corporation within the past three years.
+The Board is currently composed of four members of which the Board considers Brian E. Bayley, Timothy Collins and Michael Thackray independent as such term is defined by NI 58-101.
+The Board considers that Ted J. Fostey, President and Chief Executive Officer, is not independent as he is an executive officer of the Corporation.
 The Board approves all significant decisions that affect the Corporation before they are implemented and the Board supervises their implementation and reviews the results.